Briar Schwaller-Hürlimann

 Briar Schwaller-Hürlimann (born 30 September 1993 as Briar Hürlimann) is a Swiss curler from Recherswil.
-She currently plays lead on Team Silvana Tirinzoni.
+She won a World Women's Championship for Switzerland playing lead for Team Silvana Tirinzoni in 2023, and will represent Switzerland in Mixed doubles at the 2026 Winter Olympics.

 Career

 Schwaller-Hürlimann first represented Switzerland on the international stage at the 2011 World Junior Curling Championships as third for Manuela Siegrist.
 They lost the tiebreaker to Sweden's Jonna McManus.
 She returned the following year at the 2012 World Junior Curling Championships, playing third for Melanie Barbezat.
 They were less successful than the previous year, finishing with a 3–6 record.
 After not representing Switzerland in 2013, Schwaller-Hürlimann made back to back appearances at the World Juniors.
 In 2014, they lost the tiebreaker 7–6 to Sweden's Isabella Wranå.
 In 2015, they won the bronze medal after defeating Wranå's Swedish team.
 Also in 2015, she finished fifth at the 2015 World Mixed Curling Championship, playing third for Yannick Schwaller.

 During the 2015–16 season, Schwaller-Hürlimann spared for Team Alina Pätz at the 2016 Players' Championship, in place of Marisa Winkelhausen.
 It was her first Grand Slam of Curling event.
 The team finished with a 1–4 record, only defeating Anna Sidorova's Russian rink.

 In 2017, Schwaller-Hürlimann represented Switzerland at the 2017 Winter Universiade.
 This time, they could not defeat Wranå in the bronze medal game, settling for fourth.
 She also played in her first World Women's Curling Championships this season, as the alternate for 2015 World Champion Alina Pätz.
 She did not play in any games and the Swiss team settled for 8th after a 5–6 round robin record.

 The 2018–19 season was a breakout year for Schwaller-Hürlimann and her team of skip Elena Stern, second Lisa Gisler and lead Céline Koller.
 They played in four Grand Slam events including winning the 2018 Tour Challenge Tier 2 and the 2018 Women's Masters Basel World Curling Tour event.